VikramIyer95/hello-world/README.md

 # hello-world
-Hi guys, Vikram here
+Hi guys, Vikram here and am
-New to GitHub and programming
+new to GitHub and programming.
-I like a girl and she told me that she liked me Friends and sister still believe she likes me
+I like a girl and she told me that she liked me, friends and sister still believe she likes me
-I don't for some reason
+I don't for some reason,
-Hope for me
+hope for me